hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 * If we type **no**, we will get an error message `Error in install.packages("readr") : unable to install packages`

 * If we type **yes**, a folder will be created in your home folder `/R/x86_64-pc-linux-gnu-library/4.2/` and the package will get installed.
-This is fine, and you can very well use this personal library location for future package installs.
+This is fine, and you could use this personal library location for future package installs.

 What we want to show you is **how to setup your own organized space for R libraries**, and how to access them when using different versions of R. Let's quit this R session and get back to the terminal command prompt before we begin the next section.